StacklokLabs/HAIstings/README.md

 ## Future Improvements / TODO

-- **RAG for Infrastructure Files**: Implement Retrieval-Augmented Generation to selectively include only relevant infrastructure files in the context, reducing overall context size and improving performance.
 - **Custom Vulnerability Scoring**: Add support for custom vulnerability scoring based on user-defined criteria beyond just severity.
 - **Integration with More Scanners**: Extend beyond trivy-operator to support other vulnerability scanners.
 - **Visualization Dashboard**: Create a web interface to visualize vulnerability reports and trends over time.